Expert Advice: How to Prune a Palm Tree (with Pictures)

 • Utility knife that is used to cut carpet and a lot of blades.

 Start by skinning at the very bottom of the trunk slowly moving up.
 Try not to cut very deep into the trunk.
 You want to cut off the stems and slightly scratch the top surface of the trunk without damaging it.
-Making horizontal lines on the trunk that all go in the same direction will create a natural looking pattern.
+Making horizontal lines on the trunk that all go in the same direction will create a natural-looking pattern.

 Because many homeowners like the reddish brown color of the trunk on Mexican Fan Palms, nurseries skin the trunk of the palm removing all the old bases and exposing the trunk before selling it.
-One might think it was spray painted, but this is a natural color of the trunk that with time fades into gray.

 What Happens If You Don’t Trim Palm Trees